sustentarea/logoclim/README.md

 After downloading and processing the files, place them in the `data` folder within the model’s directory.
-Alternatively, you can use the *Select data directory* button in the model interface to specify the location of your data files.
+Alternatively, you can use the *Select Data Directory* button in the model interface to specify the location of your data files.

 We suggest starting with the 10-minute resolution to verify that the